nsarka/nanoMPI/README.md

 Hello world from rank 1 out of 2 processors
 ```

+## Things To Be Aware Of

+The MPI standard allows MPI_Recv to partially fill the posted recvbuf if an incoming message matches the source, tag, and comm.
+Our implementation so far:

+- Requires each MPI_Send and MPI_Recv to match the buffer size, otherwise there may be a hang.
+- Ignores the tag

+These are todo items on the Roadmap.

 ## Additional Resources

 - [This page from NCCL](https://github.com/NVIDIA/nccl-tests/blob/master/doc/PERFORMANCE.md) explains how to analyze the bandwidth of collectives